top of page

 Toni is a Doctor of Musical Arts, which she earned from the world-famous Eastman School of Music in Rochester New York where she also received the Postgraduate Certificate in College and Community Teaching.
 At Eastman she received the School’s highest honours for both performance and teaching.
 She was also the Royal Conservatoire of Scotland’s youngest-ever recipient of the Bachelor of Music Performance Degree with First Class Honours, aged just twenty.

-Upcoming projects include a disc of previously unrecorded works for violin and piano with the Maxwell Quartet's Colin Scobie, and songs of Antón García Abril with Scottish soprano Alison McNeill.
+Upcoming projects include a disc of songs by Antón García Abril with Scottish soprano Alison McNeill.

 bottom of page